namespace-ee/react-calendar-timeline/README.md

   rightTitle: 'additional info about group 1'
 }
 ```

+If you are using Custom Headers then you need to add `SidebarHeader` component under `TimelineHeader` with variant `right`

 ## The timeline header doesn't fix to the top of the container when I scroll down.